Grace Crunican: Early career

 Crunican began her career in policy in the 1970s in Washington, D.C.

 Her first transportation-related appointment was in 1979 to the Presidential Management Intern Program (now Presidential Management Fellows Program) for the U.S. Department of Transportation.
 She then served as a Professional Staffer for the Senate Transportation Appropriations Subcommittee.
 Among other things, she managed TriMet's request for a vintage trolley and downtown street additions in the Portland metropolitan area, Oregon.

 Crunican then went on to become Deputy Director and Capitol Project Manager at the Portland Bureau of Transportation, where she is credited with increasing dedicated transportation funding from 23% to 55%.

-Surface Transportation Policy Project

 After working at the Portland Bureau of Transportation, Crunican became the director of the Surface Transportation Policy Project, a nonprofit coalition dedicated to implementing the Intermodal Surface Transportation Efficiency Act of 1991.

-Federal Transit Administration (under President Bill Clinton) (1993–1996)
+Federal Transit Administration

 Crunican served as Deputy Administrator at the Federal Transit Administration (united the United States Department of Transportation) from 1993 to 1996, under the presidency of Bill Clinton.
 While in that role, Crunican negotiated 13 New Start Rail projects worth $3 billion.
 She also testified twice to the Railroad Safety Committee while in the role.